EnFlexIT/AgentWorkbench/eclipseProjects/org.agentgui/bundles/de.enflexit.jaxb/pom-readme.md

-# Execution of the local projects pom.xml
+# Execution of the local projects pom4RepoBuild.xml
 **(Not recommended / required)**

 The projects local pom-file basically serves as an **example** file for later use in different projects and